-Right at the beginning, an important milestone relating to the openness of the AMFPA was achieved through the following additional passage which was ncluded in the statutes: “The AMFPA has a neutral attitude with regard to eligious, philosophical and political beliefs.
+Right at the beginning, an important milestone relating to the openness of the VDMFK was achieved through the following additional passage which was ncluded in the statutes: “The VDMFK has a neutral attitude with regard to eligious, philosophical and political beliefs.
 Any preferential treatment or iscrimination due to the religious, philosophical or political beliefs of a member is therefore impermissible.”
 Thus, the Association formally showed its great espect for all disabled artists, irrespective from which part of the earth or cultural group they may come.
 Parallel to the General Assembly, art exhibitions and joint leisure activities were conducted.
 This supporting programme was thus a fixed part of General Assemblies and Delegates’ Conventions right from the start.

 Edinburgh 1959: Third General Assembly

 Due to the passing away of Corry F. Riet, the later President Marlyse Tovae from Switzerland was elected to the Managing Board at the 3rd General Assembly in 1959 in Edinburgh.
-Four years later, the AMFPA had already achieved its aim of having artists from all the earth’s continents as members of the Association.
+Four years later, the VDMFK had already achieved its aim of having artists from all the earth’s continents as members of the Association.
 From this point on, it was a worldwide-active organisation, which championed the interests of disabled mouth and foot painters in order to enable them to live free from financial hardship.
-From the time of this 5th General Assembly, the AMFPA already numbered 54 full members and scholarship holders.
+From the time of this 5th General Assembly, the VDMFK already numbered 54 full members and scholarship holders.
 Due to the extremely rapid increase in members from non-European countries, a change concerning the General Assembly was now necessary.
-The Delegates’ Convention now became the highest organ of the AMFPA and was composed of representatives from three electoral groups.
+The Delegates’ Convention now became the highest organ of the VDMFK and was composed of representatives from three electoral groups.

 These were: Europe and Africa, all South, Central and North American countries, and the rest of the world.